lquatrin/i3d21/assignment_6.md

 <img src="data/imgs/a6/2_g.png" width="70%">

-Then, we made other two tests checking if we're able to reach a good result with lower iterations.
-First we made a test with 2500 iterations, but i saw some triangles not well defined, due to the normal loss.
+Then, i made other two tests checking if it is possible to reach a good result with lower iterations.
+First i made a test with 2500 iterations, but i saw some triangles not well defined, due to the normal loss.
 I then tested with 3000 iterations and got a better result.
 Here are both results of the mesh using 2500 and 3000 iterations:

 <img src="data/imgs/a6/meshlab/2_3_2500.png" width="50%"><img src="data/imgs/a6/meshlab/2_3_3000.png" width="50%">

-It is possible to note some non well-formed triangles in the first mesh, generated with 2500 iterations.

 #### Changing the loss weights